 To demonstrate the potential utility of this approach, we apply it to several datasets analyzed above, and report results in Table 4.
 We find that while this simple k-means clustering approach does not always yield meaningful separation (e.g. on MURA), it does produce clusters with a high proportion of drains on CXR-14 and a high proportion of various high-error classes (bear, forest, lamp) on CIFAR-100.
 In practice, such an approach could be used both to assist human auditors in identifying salient stratifications in the data and to confirm that schema completion has been successful.
-In the latter case, we would only expect to find distinct clusters when hidden stratification is minimal.

-5 Discussion
+5 DISCUSSION